Try Z Seminar

 The Try Z name

-The name TRY Z is derived from a process common to the automobile industry.
-It refers to a method whereby model changes for production are made.
+The name TRY Z (Trial Zero) is derived from a process common to the automobile industry.
+It refers to a method whereby model changes for production are made and introduced into a production line.

 Try Z (or ‘Trial Zero’) is a three-step procedure.